Tiffin Soccer Camps

 Head Coach Rudy Brownell

-Rudy Brownell is entering his 13th season as the head coach of Tiffin University Men's Soccer team where he has been the GLIAC Champions twice, GLIAC Tournament Champions 4 times, and has had 3 NCAA Regional Appearances.
+Rudy Brownell completed his 12th season as the head coach of Tiffin University Men's Soccer team in 2018, where he has been the G-MAC Regular Season Champion once, G-MAC Tournament Champion once, GLIAC Regular Season Champion twice, GLIAC Tournament Champion 4 times, and has had 4 NCAA Regional Appearances in the last six years.
+All eight of those conference regular season and tournament titles have come in eight of the last ten seasons.

-Since taking over in 2007 from long time Men's Soccer Coach Ian Day, Brownell has a 110-56-19 record Brownell, who also was named Assistant Athletic Director in January 2017, has led the Dragons to three NCAA Regional appearances in the last four years while also winning championships in six of the last eight seasons (2 GLIAC regular season championships, four GLIAC Tournament Championships).
+Since taking over the program in 2007, Brownell has a 133-67-23 record.
+Brownell, who was also named Assistant Athletic Director in January 2017, has led the Dragons to four NCAA Regional appearances in the last five years while also winning championships in seven of the last nine seasons (2 GLIAC regular season championships, four GLIAC Tournament Championships, 1 G-MAC Championship, 1 G-MAC Tournament Championship).

 Brownell, who also holds a 84-39-16 career mark as Head Women's Coach, helped lead the Dragons to their third NCAA Regional appearance and fourth GLIAC Tournament Championship in 2016.
 They previously won two consecutive GLIAC Tournament Championships in 2008 and 2009, while also winning for the third time in 2011.